 Now you might be a little confused with all the various numbers and ranges that I just threw at you right there but don’t worry, I’m going to break it down further in this very article.

-What Is A Rear Diff And How Does It Work?
+What Is A Rear Differential And How Does It Work?

 So first things first, a differential is the component in a car that helps transfer power to the wheels smoothly while turning.
 It does this by allowing the two drive wheels on an axle to rotate at different speeds.
 So if one wheel is rotating slower than the other, the differential will send more power to that wheel to make sure it catches up.